 Tell me about your own decision making process when it came to charitable giving?
 Why do you give?

-How did you decide what and who to give to?
+How did you decide what and where to give?
 What was important for you?

 What motivates you to continue giving today?

 JILL: It’s really a response, and a step, of faith for us.
 I think often when we think about giving, it’s easy to think ahead to results, and what the financial giving can accomplish.
 But over the years I think the biggest realization for us has been that our giving really does feel like a step of faithfulness, regardless of what God will do with it.
 Maybe it’s something big, maybe it’s something small and maybe it’s something we may never see or know about—but whenever and however the results come about, it’s ultimately in God’s hands.
 The giving itself is a response of faith, an opportunity to trust God and grow our hearts.

 JASON: We try to make our financial decisions based on the idea that being a follower of Jesus is a serious thing, so wanting to be an authentic Christian is a powerful part of my motivation.
 And I also find that giving to support the needs of others ultimately helps me overcome my own anxieties about the future.

 How has your life been impacted or changed since you started giving to World Relief?

 JILL: I’d say the world feels a little bit closer.
 Specifically, what God is doing in the world feels a little bit closer to us.
 It’s grown our hearts toward the suffering of vulnerable people.
 And toward those that find themselves as refugees in different parts of the world.
 We feel invested in these areas and communities that we’re learning about.
 And it’s also a way for us to invite our children into this journey and learning as they get older.